orsanakbaba/brein-time-utilities/README.md

 # brein-time-utilities

 ## When should I use the brein-time-utilities library
-This library was mainly developed to make the life of developers easier, when dealing with real-time based time-series, i.e., time-series which change based on the current time.
-The library provides several data structures, to handle and manipulate such time-series.
+This library was mainly developed to make the life of developers easier, when working with temporal data.

-## Quick Introduction
-The library provides index and data structures used to handle real-time associated data (e.g., unixTimestamp, value).
-In general the operation are fast (e.g., set and changing now is done in O(1)).
-All implemented data structures support:
+The library provides index- and data-structures used to handle real-time temporal data (e.g., unixTimestamp, value).
-* buckets (i.e., define a range of time-points the data is associated to)
-* moving of "now" without modifying the whole array of the time-series (utilizing rolling)

 ## Available Index Structures
 The current implementation of the library offers the following index structures: